Episode 5 Adoption Stories - Alan

 For adopted persons knowing and understanding one’s origins and early history previous to being adopted seems vital to the formation of a coherent sense of self.

 Ines believes that thinking & talking about those questions with a trained psychotherapist can help you to start addressing confusing thoughts, emotions, and anxieties related to adoption, tracing and reunion.

-A therapy session is 50 minutes long.
+A video call therapy session is 50 minutes long.
 The fee is 80 Euros (incl.
 VAT).